MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ### 5.3 Event details
 Since the clipboardchange event is not triggered by a user action and the event is not associated to any DOM element, hence this event doesn't bubbles and is not cancellable.

-There are two ways to get the changed clipboard data within the event handler:

-1. Async Clipboard API - The [read](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) or [readText](https://w3c.github.io/clipboard-apis/#dom-clipboard-readtext) methods of the [Async clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api) can be used to get the current contents of the system clipboard.
+To get the changed clipboard data within the event handler, the [read](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) or [readText](https://w3c.github.io/clipboard-apis/#dom-clipboard-readtext) methods of the [Async clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api) can be used to get the current contents of the system clipboard.

-2. DataTransfer API - The clipboardchange event is a [ClipboardEvent](https://www.w3.org/TR/clipboard-apis/#clipboard-event-interfaces) that includes a [DataTransfer](https://html.spec.whatwg.org/multipage/dnd.html#datatransfer) object.
-This keeps the interface of this event consistent with other clipboard related events like [cut](https://w3c.github.io/clipboard-apis/#clipboard-event-cut), [copy](https://w3c.github.io/clipboard-apis/#clipboard-event-copy) or [paste](https://w3c.github.io/clipboard-apis/#clipboard-event-paste) events.
+Considered alternative - DataTransfer API: As per the current spec, the clipboardchange event is a [ClipboardEvent](https://www.w3.org/TR/clipboard-apis/#clipboard-event-interfaces) that includes a [DataTransfer](https://html.spec.whatwg.org/multipage/dnd.html#datatransfer) object.
+This is similar to other clipboard related events like [cut](https://w3c.github.io/clipboard-apis/#clipboard-event-cut), [copy](https://w3c.github.io/clipboard-apis/#clipboard-event-copy) or [paste](https://w3c.github.io/clipboard-apis/#clipboard-event-paste) events.
 The [getData](https://html.spec.whatwg.org/multipage/dnd.html#dom-datatransfer-getdata) method of DataTransfer interface can be used to retrieve the clipboard contents of a specific format.
+However this is not preferred since 1.
+It is not expected to change the clipboard contents within a clipboardchange event handler 2.
+It would be inefficient to attach clipboard contents for all formats on every clipboardchange event, especially if the content is large in size and multiple sites are listening for the event.
+Therefore, the only way to read clipboard contents within a clipboardchange event handler would be using the Async Clipboard APIs.

 ## 6 Appendix